-- A. To make satisfactory progress a student must: - Complete 75% of cumulative scheduled hours (pace of completion).
-All periods of enrollment for a student's program will be included in determining the cumulative scheduled hours used for SAP, regardless of receipt of Title IV aid or not. - Must maintain a minimum cumulative passing grade of "C" as published by the institution.
+- A. To make satisfactory progress a student must: - 1.
+Successfully complete 67% of cumulative scheduled hours (pace of completion).
+All periods of enrollment for a student's program will be included in determining the cumulative scheduled hours used for SAP, regardless of receipt of Title IV aid or not. - 2.
+Must maintain a minimum cumulative passing grade of "C" as published by the institution.
 CFR 668.34 - B. Satisfactory progress will be evaluated at the expected end of a student's payment period.
 If the student fails to make satisfactory progress, the student will be placed on financial aid warning for the next payment period.
 If the student fails to make satisfactory progress for the next payment period, financial aid will be suspended.
 There is no appeals process for financial aid satisfactory progress.
-In order to reestablish financial aid, a student must make satisfactory academic progress at the next evaluation date. - C. Remedial Courses Any courses considered 'remedial' are included in the student's normal program of study and are included in the students SAP calculation. - D. Program Changes Changes in program will not affect SAP because a student will then have a new program length and new payment periods. - E. Transfer Credit Students who receive credit for hours completed for previous education (other institutions, life experience, work credit, dual enrollment, etc.) will have their program length reduced.
-A student that receives transfer credit will have a maximum timeframe calculated based on the reduced program length. - F. Repeats Program Repeats Any student who completes an entire clock hour program and later re-enrolls to take that same program again or to take another program may be paid for repeating coursework regardless of the amount of time between completions of the first program and beginning the same program or another program.
+In order to reestablish financial aid, a student must make satisfactory academic progress at the next evaluation date.
+Once a student's aid has been suspended, eligibility for state grants cannot be reestablished. - C. Remedial Courses Any courses considered 'remedial' are included in the student's normal program of study and are included in the students SAP calculation. - D. Program Changes Changes in program will not affect SAP because a student will then have a new program length and new payment periods. - E. Transfer Credit Students who receive credit for hours completed for previous education (other institutions, life experience, work credit, dual enrollment, etc.) will have their program length reduced.
+A student that receives transfer credit will have a maximum timeframe calculated based on the reduced program length.
+The hours and grades for transfer credits will not be included when determining satisfactory academic program (SAP). - F. Repeats Program Repeats Any student who completes an entire clock hour program and later re-enrolls to take that same program again or to take another program may be paid for repeating coursework regardless of the amount of time between completions of the first program and beginning the same program or another program.
+The hours and grades for the prior enrollment will not be included when determining satisfactory academic progress for the enrollment.

 (Course Repeats) The repeated course grade will be counted along with the previously assigned grade.
-Repeated course hours will count toward total cumulative hours (pace of progression). - G. Withdrawals will not impact a student's satisfactory academic progress unless they return within 180 days.
+Repeated course hours will count toward total cumulative hours (pace of progression).